nooraftab/ice-cream/README.md

 # ice-cream

-This application models ice-cream cone making as well as an ice-cream shop!
+This Java application models an ice-cream cone maker and an ice-cream shop (making use of the ice-cream maker!) by implementing data structures like linked lists, stacks, and queues!

+## Instructions: